josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 > 10240, which is lower than the actual system maximum.](https://docs.oracle.com/en/java/javase/16/docs/specs/man/java.html)

 ```
-java -XX:-MaxFDLimit -cp out/production/max_connections Main 6000
+java -XX:-MaxFDLimit Main 6000
 ```
-This only seems to be required for the Mac.
+As the above quote from the javadocs says, this is only required for the Mac.
 I was able to get the experiment to run without the flag on Ubuntu.

 ## Source Ports